OBD-II

 What Are OBD-II Codes?

-On-Board Diagnostics II (OBD-II) is a standardized system that monitors your vehicle's engine, transmission, and emissions.
-When the system detects a problem, it stores a Diagnostic Trouble Code (DTC) that identifies the specific issue.
+On-Board Diagnostics II (OBD-II) is a standardized vehicle diagnostics system mandated by the EPA under the Clean Air Act and adopted as a federal requirement for all passenger vehicles sold in the United States since 1996.
+The system monitors your vehicle's engine, transmission, emissions, and increasingly the chassis and body electronics.
+When any monitored system detects a fault, the relevant control module stores a Diagnostic Trouble Code (DTC) that identifies the issue.

 DTC Format Breakdown